Brightify/Reactant/docs/tutorials/notes.md

 # ($NAME)
-Welcome to our first tutorial that will help you get your feet wet with Reactant architecture!
+Welcome to our first tutorial!
+My name's Matt and I will help you get your feet wet with the Reactant architecture!

 First and foremost, you will need:
 - an **Xcode** (AppCode might work as well, but it's not tested),